 I ate a few times at Patio de Nispero which is located in Hotel El Convento.
 It has a gourmet menu of delicious and authentic Puerto Rican food.
 I was able to get gluten and dairy free meals here which were incredibly good.

-A special thanks to Harold for taking my photos while I was in Puerto Rico.
+A special thanks to Harold for taking my photos while I was on vacation in Puerto Rico.
 If you need a photographer…definitely contact him!

 La Concha Resort

 After staying in Old San Juan I wanted to spend the second half of my stay close to the water, so I went to the La Concha Resort.
-La Concha Resort is luxury hotel located on Condado beach with a full service spa, infinity pools, bars and restaurants.
-Condado is one of the most popular tourist beaches in San Juan.
+La Concha Resort is luxury hotel located on Condado beach with a full-service spa, infinity pools, bars and restaurants.
+Condado is one of the most popular tourist beaches for those on vacation in San Juan.
+I highly recommend checking out a few locations while on your vacation in Puerto Rico.

 I had the most wonderful stay here.
-They have multiple infinity pools but I think this one was my favorite with the wind-sculpted palm trees hugging the ocean.
+They have multiple infinity pools but I think this one was my favourite with the wind-sculpted palm trees hugging the ocean.

 At the La Concha resort there are several dining options….and even a special gluten free menu.
 I highly recommend their gluten free pancakes!